 Join the Western Rivers Action Network as we rise to this historic challenge to create healthier western rivers for the birds, wildlife and people.

-Audubon Rockies is pleased to have published Colorado Water Law Handbook, authored by Colorado Chapters' Water Task Force Chair Jo Evans!
+Audubon Rockies is pleased to be updating our wondeful Colorado Water Law Handbook, authored by Colorado Chapters' Water Task Force Chair Jo Evans!
 Introduction provided by Justice Gregory J. Hobbs, JR, of the Colorado Supreme Court.
-You can download this user-friendly booklet for an easy to understand overview of Colorado water law.
+You will be able to download this user-friendly bookletfor an easy to understand overview of Colorado water law soon.

 - Western Resource Advocates: Water Program